zacheliason/hla-em/README.md

 The script loops through each of the samples in the `reference` directory and runs HLA-EM on each one. (the number of samples will have to be adjusted based on the number of test cases generated)

+The script `HLA_EM.py` will index a filtered reference genome so there is no need to supply a STAR index folder beforehand.

 ### Usage

 To run the script, you can use the following command-line arguments: